-The Chief Judge shall select judges, appoint team captains, and make judging assignments.
-They supervise all judges in judging matters, conduct judges' meetings, and resolve judging questions that arise during the judging process.
-A Chief Judge shall not make judging score determinations, change scores nor enter judging points on the score sheet.
-However, the Chief Judge always reserves the right to question the scores.
-If a question arises after judging is complete and judges are dismissed, the Chief Judge must know how to reach individual judges.
+The Chief Judge shall select judges and make assignments, supervise all judges in judging matters, conduct judges meetings and resolve judging questions, which arise during the judging process.
+A Chief Judge shall not make judging score determinations or enter judging points on the score sheet.
 The Chief Judge oversees all judges and tabulators.

-In the case of fewer than 5 judges, the Chief Judge may assign an experienced judge to judge 2 categories.
+In the case of fewer than 5 judges, the Chief Judge can assign an experienced judge to judge 2 categories.